isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The `dynamic_cast` conversion allows to test whether a pointer is pointing at a polymorphic object that has a given class in its hierarchy.
-Since failure to find the class merely returns a null value, it can be tested during run-time.
+Since failure to find the class merely returns a null value, it can be tested during run time.
 This allows writing code that can choose alternative paths depending on the results.

 Contrast with [C.147](#Rh-ptr-cast), where failure is an error, and should not be used for conditional execution.